-Dating 101 in 2021: how singles are navigating dating during a pandemic
+Dating 101 in 2021: How singles are navigating dating during a pandemic

 Bumble’s Head of Editorial Content, Claire O’Conner, said she noticed a new trend she calls “slow dating,” where “matches” take longer to get to know one another before moving off the app.

-“So a we head into 2021, we’ve identified this cohort that we’re calling ‘new dawn daters,’” O’conner said, “now these are folks, and it’s actually about a quarter of folks who are on our app and looking to date in the new year, who experienced a break-up during the pandemic.”
+“As we head into 2021, we’ve identified this cohort that we’re calling ‘new dawn daters,’” O’Conner said, “Now these are folks, and it’s actually about a quarter of folks who are on our app and looking to date in the new year, who experienced a break-up during the pandemic.”

 Challacombe said online dating has its struggles.